marcgarreau/active_model_serializers/docs/general/serializers.md

 ### Polymorphic Relationships

-As of release `0.10`, polymorphic relationships are serialized just by specifying the relationship.
+Polymorphic relationships are serialized just by specifying the relationship.
 For example:

 ```ruby
 class PictureSerializer < ActiveModel::Serializer